Mother, 1-year-old son killed in Alaska polar bear attack

 “It’s very, very sad for Saint Michael right now, and Wales,” said Virginia Washington, the Saint Michael city administrator.
 She said Myomick split time between the two communities.

-“I would have been walking around the community of Wales probably without any (bear) deterrents because it’s historically the time of year that’s safe,” said York, who has decades of experience studying polar bears.
-“You don’t expect to run into bears because they’d be out on the sea ice hunting seals and doing their thing.”
+Poor weather and no runway lights at the Wales gravel air strip prevented troopers and wildlife officials from traveling there Tuesday to investigate the attack, but they made it Wednesday.
+The investigation showed Myomick and Ongtowasruk were walking between the school and a clinic when the bear attacked them, according to a statement from the state troopers.

-Poor weather and a lack of runway lights at the Wales gravel air strip prevented troopers and wildlife officials from making it to Wales on Tuesday after the polar bear attack.
-Attempts were being made again Wednesday.
+The remains of the mother and son were transported to the State Medical Examiner’s Office for autopsy, troopers added.

-When asked to describe the mood in Wales on Wednesday, Dawn Hendrickson, the school principal, called it “traumatic.”
-Classes were cancelled a day after the fatal attack.
-“The students are with their families,” Hendrickson said.
-Counselors were being made available to students.
+When asked to describe the mood in Wales on Wednesday, Hendrickson, the school principal, called it “traumatic.”
+Classes were canceled, and counselors were being made available.

-She said there have been no announcements for memorials for the two victims.
-“Nothing as of yet,” she said.
-“We are still in the beginning phase.”
+She said there have been no announcements for memorials for the two victims yet.
+“We are still in the beginning phase,” said Hendrickson, who spoke to the AP earlier in the day but didn’t detail the polar bear attempting to breach the school.

 Alaska scientists at the U.S. Geological Survey in 2019 found changes in sea ice habitat had coincided with evidence that polar bears’ use of land was increasing and that the chances of a polar bear encounter had increased.